giselle-ferreira/giselle-ferreira/README.md

 >## Other Interests ✨
 - I love Graphic Design (Check My <a target="_blank" href="https://www.instagram.com/gfmidiadigital/">Insta</a> ), photography ( Check My <a target="_blank" href="https://instagram.com/giselleferreirafotos/">Insta</a> ) and learning new languages (as in foreign languages).
 - I speak English and Spanish (besides Portuguese).
-- I love pets.
+- I love pets and I have a few dogs and cats myself.
 Most of them are rescued. ❤️

 <br>